Who is Gout Gout? Australia’s 16-year-old sprint sensation breaking records

 The success has followed appropriately quickly.
 As a 14-year-old, Gout was already topping the times of leading Australian athletes two years his senior; at 15, the 200m U18 record was claimed.

 In August, he went to the World U20 Championships and secured a silver medal.
 Adidas soon handed the youngster his first contract to spark a sponsorship that may last long into his senior career.
-Then, at the Queensland All-Schools Championships in the first weekend of November, Gout clocked a time of 20.29secs in the heats - in the world all-time youth performance rankings, only Thai prodigy Puripol Boonson, America’s Erriyon Knighton and a certain Usain Bolt have ever run faster.
+Then, at the Queensland All-Schools Championships in the first weekend of November, Gout clocked a time of 20.29secs in the heats - in the world all-time youth performance rankings, only Thai prodigy Puripol Boonson, America’s Erriyon Knighton and a certain Usain Bolt had ever run faster at the time.
+Now just Knighton is ahead, on 19.84secs as an Under-18 athlete, with Gout’s personal best nine-hundredths of a second faster than the legendary Bolt’s best effort at the same age category.

-And there is still time yet for the Australian to better that mark, starting on Saturday when he runs over a distance that some feel suits him better at the schools event in Brisbane.

-Comparisons with Bolt have come naturally, with Gout sharing plenty of similarities in style with the Jamaican - though the Queenslander is keen to forge his own reputation.
-“I do see it [the Bolt similarity],” Gout admitted to Ninewhen asked about the comparisons.
+Comparisons with the Jamaican have come naturally, with Gout sharing plenty of similarities in style with the Jamaican - though the Queenslander is keen to forge his own reputation.
+“I do see it [the Bolt similarity],” Gout admitted to Nine when asked about the comparisons.
 “My stride length is pretty long, my knee height is pretty high and just the amount of tallness I get when I’m running.

 “I’m just me trying to be me.
 Obviously, I do run like him.
 I do sometimes look like him, but obviously I’m making a name for myself, and I think I’ve done that pretty well.
 I just want to continue doing that and continue to be not only Usain Bolt but continue to be Gout Gout.”